-The Board is also ensuring that the Reserve Banks are held to procedural requirements with respect to Board review of proposed material changes to Fedwire rules, procedures, and operations that are the same as, or higher than, the requirements for financial market utilities designated as systemically important by the Financial Stability Oversight Council and supervised by the Board.
-For example, the Board establishes the key rules governing Fedwire (in its Regulation J, subpart B) and reviews all changes to the Reserve Banks' operating circulars.
-The Board approves the Reserve Banks' budgets, including budgets related to the Fedwire service, and approves major strategic initiatives.
-The Board approves and publishes Fedwire pricing and monitors the Reserve Banks' ongoing compliance with the cost-recovery requirements of the Monetary Control Act.
+The Board also ensures that the Reserve Banks are held to procedural requirements with respect to Board review of proposed material changes to Fedwire Services rules, procedures, and operations that are the same as, or higher than, the requirements for designated FMUs supervised by the Board.
+For example, the Board establishes the key rules governing the Fedwire Funds Service (in its Regulation J, subpart B) and reviews all changes to the Reserve Banks' operating circulars.
+The Board approves the Reserve Banks' budgets, including budgets related to the Fedwire Services, and approves major strategic initiatives.
+The Board approves and publishes Fedwire Services pricing and monitors the Reserve Banks' ongoing compliance with the cost-recovery requirements of the Monetary Control Act.

 1. The first public disclosure for each of these services will be published by December 31, 2015, consistent with the expectations set forth in the PSR policy.
 See the Fedwire Funds Service assessment and the Fedwire Securities Service assessment against the previous international standards.
 Return to text.